huggingface/blog/fhe-endpoints.md

 ### Installing the client side

-The goal is not only to deploy your Endpoint but also to let users play with it.
-For that, users need to clone the repository on their computer.
+The goal is not only to deploy your Endpoint but also to let your users play with it.
+For that, they need to clone the repository on their computer.
 This is done by selecting _Clone Repository_, in the dropdown menu:

 ![Alt text](assets/fhe-endpoints/clone_repository.png "Clone Repository")